nikkeijin/WordPress/deploy/README.md

 UPDATE wp_postmeta SET meta_value = replace(meta_value,'https://x.co.jp','https://y.co.jp');
 ```

-6. Upload your website’s files to your new host
+6. Upload your website’s files to your host

 7. Log in your Administrator Dashboard and update the `PERMALINKS`